WORK IN PROGRESS

 In this workshop, the following lessons were adapted from The Carpentries Data Carpentry in the manner stated below:

-Material is used in this workshop from our other Genomics Aotearoa workshops, as below:
+Material in this workshop was also re-used from our other Genomics Aotearoa workshops, which includes:

 Definitions: